Exploring the route of Brisbane Trailwalker 2019

 A short and gentle section of trail greets you next, as you wind your way from Bellbird Grove to Enoggera Dam.
 Try to avoid the temptation to jump into Enoggera Reservoir for a dip!
 This section is abundant with wildlife, so keep an eye out for koalas and enjoy listening to the variety of bird song along the way.

-Just 11.8 km of walking trail leads you to Mount Coot-tha and our spectacular finish line.
-Taking in views of the city as you walk your final kilometre you will be greeted with triumph and adulation as your Oxfam Trailwalker journey is complete.
+15.7 km of walking trail will then lead you to the Hoop Pine Picnic area, Mount Coot-tha and our spectacular finish line.
+At the finish line you will be greeted with triumph and adulation as your Oxfam Trailwalker journey is complete.

 About D’Aguilar National Park